 We’d agree.
-Cycling Passo dello Stelvio is on most serious road cyclists' bucket list.
-It’s the star of the Giro d’Italia and it’s a ride you just have to experience for yourself.
+Cycling Passo dello Stelvio is on most serious road cyclists’ bucket list.
+It’s the star of the Giro d’Italia, and is a ride you just have to experience for yourself.

 Before our trip, we had lots of questions about riding the Stelvio Pass and we struggled to find answers to them.
-So, after our trip we decided to create this lengthy Q&A that hopefully covers everything you may have been wondering about cycling the Stelvio.
+So, after our own trip, we decided to create this lengthy Q&A that hopefully covers everything you may have been wondering about cycling the Stelvio.

-We hope it helps you plan your assault on this giant of the Giro!
+We hope it helps you plan your Stelvio cycling adventure when tackling this giant of the Giro!

 Planning a trip to the Stelvio?
 Ridden the Stelvio?
 Ask questions or tell us your experience in the comments below.

 *(in his book Mountain High)

 Looking for custom kit?
 Speak to our friends at Stolen Goat!
 More info on their custom service.